Job Shadowing Is Effective On-the-Job Training

 Job shadowing is effective for any job in which the seeing is more graphic than the telling, or when the seeing is an important component of the learning.
 When job shadowing, the individual sees the actual performance of the job in action.
 But, in job shadowing, the participant also sees and experiences the nuances of how the service is provided or the job performed.

 The participant experiences the employee’s approach, the interpersonal interaction required, the steps and actions necessary, and the components needed to effectively perform the job that the employee might never think to mention.

-While all jobs can have a component of job shadowing as part of their training and employee development plan, job shadowing is especially effective for jobs such as these.
+While all jobs can have a component of job shadowing as part of their training and employee development plan, job shadowing is especially effective for jobs such as these:

-- Administration: receptionists, administrative assistants, secretaries, clerks, and so forth.
+- Administration: receptionists, administrative assistants, secretaries, clerks.

 These examples demonstrate the types of jobs in which learning by job shadowing is an essential component.
 But, learning in any job is enhanced by a component of job shadowing.

 So, don’t automatically eliminate, for example, positions such as a management job, Human Resources, supervision, finance, and executive leadership.
 All jobs have components that are best learned by seeing the job in action.

 A job shadowing employee can attend meetings, participate in brainstorming sessions, take notes during planning sessions, debrief job candidates, and participate in a variety of non-confidential activities.

 When Is Job Shadowing Essential?

 Finally, job shadowing becomes essential when an employee is trained internally for their next role.
 For example, the HR manager shadows the HR director when the director is expecting a promotion to vice president; an HR assistant shadows the HR generalist when the generalist expects a promotion to HR manager.